 2018 is fast approaching and with the New Year comes a long list of resolutions.
 We resolve to save money, get organized, get healthy and we also revisit plans for long term investments.
 If you’re a homeowner, then you know how valuable your home equity is for future financial planning and you have likely spent a considerable amount of time researching how to increase the value of your home for the long term.
+If you’re seeking the best info on benefits of residential solar, look no further.
 If your research has included the addition of Solar Power as a means to save on monthly utilities while adding to the value of your property, but you feel like it’s an option that is out of your budget, then we have some solutions for you.

 - Solar Loans – Did you know that for most homeowners, the loan payment on a solar system with $0 downpayment is less than their average electric bill?
 Solar-specific lenders such as Sungage, Dividend, Spruce, and others, allow homeowners to buy their system with $0 out of pocket and make payments on a monthly basis in a structure similar to a solar lease, but you own the system, collect the federal tax credit, and you can even pay off the system early with no prepayment penalties!
 Many solar loans even give the customer the option to leverage the federal tax credit as a “delayed downpayment” so your monthly loan payment is based on ~70% of the system price instead of 100%, typically giving you a year or so to collect the federal tax credit and roll it back into the loan.
 This allows greater savings from day one and still means $0 down to get started.
 Solar loans offer greater flexibility, value, and lower cost of ownership compared to a solar lease, and so long as you have the tax liability to redeem the federal tax credit, a solar loan typically has better economics.
 Terms typically range from 5-20 years.